 - Find sensitivity by dividing the percentage change in output by the percentage change in input.

-In second round, we test sensitivity for another input (say cash flows growth rate) while keeping the rest of inputs constant.
-We carry on this process till we get the sensitivity figure for each of the inputs.
+In second round, we evaluate sensitivity for another input (say cash flows growth rate) while keeping the rest of inputs constant.
+We continue this process till we get the sensitivity figure for each of the inputs.
 The higher the sensitivity figure, the more sensitive the output is to any change in that input and vice versa.

 Similarly, we find that sensitivity estimates for daily traffic, daily operating expenses and initial costs are 2.64, -0.08 and -1.64.